vt-aoe-nanosat-avionics/andrew-c_dh/tab/python-examples/tx-command/README.md

 # Python TX Command

-A TAB script to transmit commands with Python.
+A Python script to transmit TAB commands over a serial connection

 Usage:
 * Ensure the dependencies outlined in the Python examples [README](../README.md)